jwrunge/manifold/docs/bind_and_sync.md

 ## Description

-Via the `cp-bind` attribute, Copper stores can be bound to any attribute or property of an HTML element, and optionally processed by globally-defined functions.
+Via the `cu-bind` attribute, Copper stores can be bound to any attribute or property of an HTML element, and optionally processed by globally-defined functions.
 Alterations to the HTML element can also by synced back to the variable, creating a two-way binding.

-The `cp-bind` syntax is as follows:
+The `cu-bind` syntax is as follows:

 ```html
 {store_name}[:properties] [input_processing_function] [sync:events [output_processing_function]]